Llandaff Cathedral: Norman cathedral

 The Normans occupied Glamorgan early in the Norman conquest, appointing Urban their first bishop in 1107.
 He began construction of the cathedral in 1120 and had the remains of Saint Dyfrig transferred from Bardsey.
 After the death of Urban, it is believed the work was completed some time in the last years of Bishop Nicholas ap Gwrgant, who died in 1183.
 The cathedral was dedicated to Saints Peter and Paul, Dubricius, Teilo and Oudoceus.

 Bishop Henry de Abergavenny organised the Llandaff Cathedral chapter circa 1214.
 He appointed fourteen prebends, eight priests, four deacons and two sub-deacons.
 De Abergavenny also made changes to Llandaff's episcopal seal, giving more detail to the figure of the bishop depicted on it and adding the phrase "by the grace of God" to its inscription.
 The west front dates from 1220 and contains a statue of St Teilo.
 By 1266, the structure that Urban began had been altered; the cathedral was dedicated again in 1266.

 The Lady Chapel was built by William de Braose, bishop from 1266 to 1287.
 It was built at the rear of the church constructed by Urban and the old choir area was removed in order to build the chapel.
 From this time on, it seemed as if the cathedral was in a constant state of repair or alterations at a slow pace.
 After the Lady Chapel had been completed, the two bays of the north choir aisle were rebuilt.

 Severe damage was done to the church in 1400 during the rebellion of Owain Glyndŵr; his forces also destroyed the Bishop's Palace at Llandaff.
 The damage was extensive enough to cause Bishop Blethyn to notify his fellow clergymen in 1575 that he believed the cathedral to possibly be damaged beyond repair.
 Most of the other damage was repaired, most notably by Bishop Marshall, whose reredos partly survives.
 The northwest tower, the one without a spire, was added by Jasper Tudor and is now named after him.
 He assumed the lordship of Cardiff after the accession to the throne of his nephew, King Henry VII of England.

 Late medieval tombs include that of Sir David Mathew of Llandaff (1400–1484).
-Sir David ap Mathew was appointed "Grand Standard Bearer of England", by King Edward IV, for saving his life at the Battle of Towton 1461 as part of the War of the Roses.
+Sir David ap Mathew was appointed "Grand Standard Bearer of England", by King Edward IV, for saving his life at the Battle of Towton 1461 during the Wars of the Roses.